 4.1.
-The company's authorized share capital amounts to three hundred million euro (EUR 300,000,000), divided into ten (10) priority shares, one hundred fifty million (150,000,000) A shares and one hundred forty nine million, nine hundred and ninety-nine thousand nine hundred and ninety (149,999,990) B shares, each share having a nominal value of one euro (EUR 1).
+The company's authorized share capital amounts to three hundred million euro (EUR 300,000,000), divided into ten (10) priority shares, one hundred million (100,000,000) A shares, one hundred million

+(100,000,000) B shares, ninety nine million, nine hundred and ninety-nine thousand nine hundred and eighty (99,999,980) C shares and ten (10) D shares, each share having a nominal value of one euro (EUR 1.00).

 4.2.
-The priority shares, A shares and B shares each form a separate share category.
-The A and B shares are also collectively referred to as ordinary shares.
+The priority shares, A shares, B shares, C shares and D shares each form a separate share category.
+The A shares, B shares, C shares and D shares are also collectively referred to as ordinary shares.
 The monies and other goods that are deposited in and/or attributed to a Capital Account corresponding to an ordinary share class will be managed separately for the holders of shares in the class concerned and invested in the manner determined by the board for the class of ordinary shares in question.

 4.3.
-The shares are registered and numbered consecutively; the priority shares from P1, the A shares from A1 and the B shares from B1 onward.
+The shares are registered and numbered consecutively; the priority shares from P1, the A shares from A1, the B shares from B1, the C shares from C1 and the D shares from D1 onward.